 - (c) the substation must be capable of continuous uninterrupted operation within the system performance standards specified in section 2.2; - (d) the transformer vector group must be agreed with the Network Service Provider.
-The vector group must be compatible with the power system at the connection point and preference be given to vector groups with a zero sequence opening between high voltage and low voltage windings. - (e) earthing of primary equipment in the substation must be in accordance with the WA Electrical Requirements and AS 2067 for high voltage equipment or AS/NZS 3000 for low voltage equipment.
-The earthing system must satisfy these requirements without any reliance on the Network Service Provider's equipment.
-Where it is not possible to design a compliant earthing system within the boundaries of a Users plant, the Network Service Provider must provide a User access to its easement for the installation of earthing conductors and stakes where it is practical to do so and provided that this is not precluded by any legal requirement. - (f) synchronisation facilities or reclose blocking must be provided if generating units are connected through the substation; and - (g) insulation levels of equipment in the substation must coordinate with the insulation levels of the transmission and distribution system to which the substation is connected without degrading the design performance of the transmission and distribution system.
+The vector group must be compatible with the power system at the connection point and preference be given to vector groups with a zero sequence opening between high voltage and low voltage windings. - (e) earthing of primary equipment in the substation must be in accordance with AS/NZS 3000:2000, and Western Australian Electrical Requirements.
+The earthing system must satisfy these requirements without any reliance on the Network Service Provider's equipment; - (f) synchronisation facilities or reclose blocking must be provided if generating units are connected through the substation; and - (g) insulation levels of equipment in the substation must coordinate with the insulation levels of the transmission and distribution system to which the substation is connected without degrading the design performance of the transmission and distribution system.